 The purpose of this study was to determine if hyperbaric oxygen therapy affected Lyme disease caused by the spirochete, Borrelia burgdorferi.

 The spirochete B. burgdorferi is a microaerophilic organism carried by the Deer tick (Ixodid) and transferred to humans and other mammals by its bite.
 Symptoms often begin by a bulls-eye rash and erythema migrans.
-Symptoms may include pain in joints and muscles, sore throat, fever, swollen glands, and mental " fogginess".
+Symptoms may include pain in joints and muscles, sore throat, fever, swollen glands, and mental ” fogginess”.
 If not diagnosed within the first one or two months, the disease may become a chronic infection.
-At that time it apparently becomes sequestered in fibroblasts and other cells which, in turn appear to protect it against effective treatment by all known antibiotics so far tested.
+At that time it apparently becomes sequestered in fibroblasts and other cells which, in turn, appear to protect it against effective treatment by all known antibiotics so far tested.
 The disease is difficult to diagnose without serological findings and requires the skill of a highly qualified physician, experienced in treating this disease.

-It was shown by Austin that the spirochete could not survive if transferred in air to another host, but would survive if transferred in a gas mixture of 4% oxygen.
-This demonstrated that the spirochete could not survive in an oxygen partial pressure of 160-mm Hg (the partial pressure of oxygen in air), but could survive in a partial pressure of 30-mm Hg (which is the partial pressure of 4% oxygen at 1 atmosphere, absolute (ground level pressure).
+It was shown by Austin that the spirochete could not survive if transferred in the air to another host, but would survive if transferred in a gas mixture of 4% oxygen.
+This demonstrated that the spirochete could not survive in an oxygen partial pressure of 160-mm Hg (the partial pressure of oxygen in the air), but could survive in the partial pressure of 30-mm Hg (which is the partial pressure of 4% oxygen at 1 atmosphere, absolute (ground level pressure).
 Therefore, it seems clear that a lethal level of oxygen for the spirochete falls somewhere between 30 mm Hg, and 160 mm Hg.

 It also is known that while the inspired partial pressure of oxygen is approximately 160 mm Hg, at the tissue level, the partial pressure of oxygen normally is approximately 30-35 mm Hg.
 Thus, it would not be expected that breathing air at ground level would cause any damage to the spirochete.
 However, if the patient were placed in a hyperbaric chamber and the pressure increased to 2.
 36 atmospheres, absolute (ata), the total barometric pressure would be 1794 mm Hg.
 If the patient were then to breathe pure oxygen the inspired partial pressure of oxygen would be 1794 mm Hg.
 Inspired oxygen is diluted by carbon dioxide and water vapor in the alveoli, so that the arterial blood would be exposed to an oxygen partial pressure of approximately 1700-mm Hg, and the tissue oxygen would be between 200 and 300 mm Hg.
 This clearly would be above lethal oxygen levels for the spirochete since it is expected that oxygen normally would diffuse throughout all cells of the body.